-- If the destination is intermittently unreachable or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to catch up. - If the database stops, the export data is retained across sessions.
+- If the destination target is not configured, is unreachable, or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to accept the data. - If the database stops, the export data is retained across sessions.
 When the database restarts, the connector will retrieve the overflow data and reinsert it in the export queue.